-(2) Messrs.
-Vézina and de Leeuw were elected to the Board of Directors on May 6, 2015 at the Corporation's Annual General and Special Meeting of shareholders.
-Three meetings of the Corporation's Board of Directors and two meetings of the Corporation's Audit & Risk Management Committee were held in 2015 following their election.
+(5) Messrs.
+Vézina and de Leeuw resigned from the Corporation's Board of Directors on May 4, 2016.
+Three meetings of the Corporation's Board of Directors and two meetings of the Corporation's Audit & Risk Management Committee were held in 2016 prior to their resignation.